 If this update “forces” you to upgrade to Pro, I’ve got your back.
 You’ll receive a 25% discount using the following (appropriately named) coupon code:

-(Simply click on the code to activate it in your shopping cart.)
+(Simply click on the code and it will be applied to your cart automatically.)

 This coupon is valid throughout 2021 so you have plenty of time to decide your next move.